simonsedge/simonsedge/README.md

 i don't know much but i know:

 - i knew almost all if not all car and bike brands at 2-3 yrs old
-- had an independent personality, first begging my mum to wander about my myself in the streets at around 4-5 years old
+- had an independent personality, begging my mum to wander the streets on my own around age 4-5
 - used to sell my picturesque (dragons, fire, mythical creatures, etc) paintings at 5-6 years old to my friends' parents
-- at 8 when i noticed a larger group of neighbors would buy their groceries at a given time and day of the week, i would push the emergency button in the building's elevator when i saw the first batch comeback so i could charge to help them carry their groceries
+- at 8 when i noticed a larger group of neighbors would buy their groceries at a given time and day of the week, i would press the emergency button in the building's elevator when i saw the first batch returning, so i could charge to help them carry their groceries for a fee

 ## 9-14 years old

 i just wanted to spend my time trying to improve myself doing multiple activities and trying out different ways to make money.

-i was in a tricky spot as my grandparents were paying for premium education (often #1 best school in the country) for my brother and I, but our single mother didn't have a penny so to speak.
+i was in a tricky spot as my grandparents were funding premium education (often top school in the country) for my brother and I, but our single mother didn't have a penny so to speak.

 i remember i liked collecting zippo lighters and i needed at least 20€/week just for that.